ldbc/ldbc_snb_interactive_v1_impls/graphdb/README.md

 driver/benchmark.sh
  ```

-:warning: *Note that if the default workload contains updates which are persisted in the database.
+:warning: *Note that the default workload contains updates which are persisted in the database.
 Therefore, the database needs to be re-loaded between steps – otherwise repeated updates would insert duplicate entries.*